County of Devon

 Some other Devon-based libraries, such as Exmouth, Newton Abbot and Bideford also have considerable local studies collections.

 The book collection of the former Westcountry Studies Library is therefore now part of our Devon Heritage Services collections.
 The collection includes more than 50,000 volumes relating to all aspects of Devon and the adjoining counties.
 Our former Devon Record Office searchroom library is being incorporated into the Devon Heritage Services book collection.
-Books in the Devon Heritage Services collections are available for reference only, and cannot be borrowed - a working selection will be held on the open shelves at Devon Heritage Centre from 2 October 2012, and until summer 2013, others can be pre-ordered from the stacks, to be consulted at the Exeter Central Library.
+Books in the Devon Heritage Services collections are available for reference only, and cannot be borrowed - a working selection will be held on the open shelves at Devon Heritage Centre from 2 October 2012, and until Spring 2014, others can be pre-ordered from the stacks, to be consulted at the heritage centre.

 Research cannot be carried out by Devon Heritage Centre staff on behalf of enquirers, so any requests for research in these books should be referred to a private record agent or researcher.
 However, a photocopying and digital copying service – subject to copyright rules - will be available through Devon Heritage Services